 Persons under 60 are not eligible regardless of their functional ability.
 Persons between the ages of 60-64 are eligible if they are considered disabled by Social Security.
 Persons aged 65 and older qualify if assistance is needed for four or more activities of daily living such as bathing, toileting or grooming.
-Individuals that do not require this level of assistance but are diagnosed with Alzheimer's or other progressive conditions may also qualify.
+Individuals who do not require this level of assistance but are diagnosed with Alzheimer’s or other progressive conditions may also qualify.

 To qualify, applicants must meet the financial limits set for Florida Medicaid.
 Florida consider both the applicant’s (and their spouses, if married) incomes and assets.
 The monthly income limits this year (2014) for an individual and couple respectively are $2,163 and $4,326.
 If one spouse is applying for Medicaid and the other spouse is not, income can be shifted to the non-applicant to help the applicant qualify.